Recycling and Zero Waste

 The Great Stuff Exchange (GSX) is an office supplies giveaway program.
-UIC collects items like binders, desk top filing systems, and other office supplies form departments that can no longer use them and makes them available for students, staff and faculty – for free!
+UIC collects items like binders, desktop filing systems, and other office supplies from departments that can no longer use them and makes them available for students, staff and faculty – for free!
 All donated items must be in clean and working condition.

 CERC: Campus Electronic Recycling Collection